1518 Rovaniemi: Orbit and classification

 Rovaniemi is a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.5 AU once every 3 years and 4 months (1,212 days).
 Its orbit has an eccentricity of 0.14 and an inclination of 7° with respect to the ecliptic.

 Physical characteristics

 Rovaniemi is an assumed stony S-type asteroid, which corresponds to the overall spectral type of the Flora family.

 Rotation period

 In January 2009, two rotational lightcurves of Rovaniemi were obtained from photometric observations by René Roy at Blauvac Observatory (627) in France, and by Brian Warner at the Palmer Divide Observatory (716) in Colorado, United States.
 Lightcurve analysis gave a rotation period of 5.247 and 5.249 hours with a brightness amplitude of 0.26 and 0.25 magnitude, respectively (U=2+/3).

 Spin axis

-In 2013, an international study modeled a lightcurve from various data sources including the Uppsala Asteroid Photometric Catalogue and the Palomar Transient Factory survey.
+In 2013, an international study modeled Rovaniemi's lightcurve from various data sources, including the Uppsala Asteroid Photometric Catalogue and the Palomar Transient Factory survey.
 The lightcurve gave a concurring period of 5.25047 hours and allowed for the determination of two spin axis of (62.0°, 60.0°) and (265.0°, 45.0°) in ecliptic coordinates (λ, β).